251027-Java/P1-feedback.fm/backend/listener-service/README.md

 Listener Service

-This service owns listener profiles, listening history, and aggregated stats.
+This service owns listener profiles.
+Listening history and aggregated stats are now owned by the `history-service` and accessed via HTTP calls.

 Build: